This is an official version.

 (2) A pharmacist who adapts a prescription under subsection (1) may do the following:

-(b) change the dosage regime of the prescription;
+change the duration of the prescription;

 A pharmacist authorized under section 4 may substitute a drug within a defined therapeutic class with another drug which would have, in the opinion of the pharmacist, an equivalent therapeutic effect in order to meet the therapeutic needs of the person for whom the drug has been prescribed.

-Minor ailments and other Schedule 1 prescribing
+Minor ailments, preventable diseases and other Schedule 1 prescribing

 11. A pharmacist authorized under section 4 may, in addition to prescribing a drug referred to in section 10, prescribe a Schedule I drug where